The COVID-19 pandemic brings many challenges

 This is the deadline for signing up to the flexible furlough scheme as the current system comes to a close at the end of the month.
 From next month employers will be able to bring back workers on a part-time basis.

 The government launches its new test and trace service.
 If you develop symptoms and test positive for coronavirus, individuals will be asked to share information about recent contacts.
 Those contacts may then be advised to self-isolate by the NHS test and trace service.
-Click here for more information.
+The Romero Group has developed an information document highlighting all the information you need to know.
+Download it here!

 The government announces that all non-essential shops will be allowed to re-open on 15th June, providing they can adhere to new guidelines to protect shoppers and employees.